starkfell/100DaysOfIaC/README.md

 # 100 Days of IaC in Azure

 Below are the articles, with the latest listed at the top.
-Hit the :star: button on the official [GitHub repo](https://github.com/starkfell/100DaysOfIaC/) to keep up with latest updates.
+Hit the :watch: and :star: buttons on the official [GitHub repo](https://github.com/starkfell/100DaysOfIaC/) to keep up with latest updates.

 | Subject | Article Link  |
 |---------|---------------|